The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

-The opacities are calculated using our \textsc{HELIOS-K} opacity calculator\footnote{\url{https://github.com/exoclime/HELIOS-K}} \citep{Grimm2015ApJ...808..182G, Grimm2021ApJS..253...30G}.
-Because we expect the cores of the atomic and ionic lines to originate from very low pressures in the transmission spectra, we do not use the available van der Waals or Stark broadening parameters.
-Instead, we only employ temperature-dependent Doppler broadening, as well as the natural line width (radiation dampening) in the calculation of the line opacities.
+The opacities were calculated using our \textsc{HELIOS-K} opacity calculator\footnote{\url{https://github.com/exoclime/HELIOS-K}} \citep{Grimm2015ApJ...808..182G, Grimm2021ApJS..253...30G}.
+Because we expect the cores of the atomic and ionic lines to originate from very low pressures in the transmission spectra, we did not use the available van der Waals or Stark broadening parameters.
+Instead, we only employed temperature-dependent Doppler broadening, as well as the natural line width (radiation dampening) in the calculation of the line opacities.
 An overview of these opacities can be found in the appendix of \citet{Grimm2021ApJS..253...30G}.

-In addition to atoms and ions, we also include water and carbon monoxide which are expected to absorb at higher pressures compared to atoms at optical wavelengths.
-Therefore, besides Doppler broadening and radiation dampening, we also use the pressure broadening coefficients from the Exomol database to describe the line shapes.
+In addition to atoms and ions, we also included water (\ch{H2O}), carbon monoxide (CO), vanadium oxide (VO), titanium oxide (TiO), iron hydride (FeH), and the hydroxyl radical (OH), which are expected to absorb at higher pressures compared to atoms at optical wavelengths.
+Therefore, besides Doppler broadening and radiation dampening, we also used the pressure broadening coefficients from the Exomol database to describe the line shapes.
 A full description of the calculation of the opacities can be found in \citet{Grimm2021ApJS..253...30G}.
+We note that these opacity calculations assume local thermodynamic equilibrium, in particular that the species' levels are populated according to the Boltzmann statistics.
+Thus, spectral lines that form outside of this regime, and therefore depend strongly on the specific physical conditions of the atmospheres they are forming in, are not covered by the opacity calculations.
+This includes, for example, the metastable line of helium at 1083 nm that can form in escaping atmospheres of exoplanets \citep{Oklopcic2018ApJ...855L..11O}.

-Important continuum absorption sources are added for collision-induced absorption (CIA) of \ch{H2-H2}, \ch{H2-He}, and \ch{H-He} collisions, as well as the free-free and bound-free absorption of \ch{H-} and \ch{H2-}- Especially \ch{H-} will dominate the overall continuum of the transmission spectra at higher temperatures.
-Finally, Rayleigh scattering cross-sections are added for the main atmospheric constituents: \ch{H2}, \ch{H}, and He.
+Important continuum absorption sources were added for collision-induced absorption (CIA) of \ch{H2-H2}, \ch{H2-He}, and \ch{H-He} collisions, as well as the free-free and bound-free absorption of \ch{H-} and \ch{H2-}- Especially \ch{H-} will dominate the overall continuum of the transmission spectra at higher temperatures.
+Finally, Rayleigh scattering cross-sections were added for the main atmospheric constituents: \ch{H2}, \ch{H}, and He.